 If you’ve got a baby on the move, baby gates are one of the most important things to keep at grandma’s house.
 Pressure-mounted gates can be moved around and won’t leave holes in the walls, but remember that they aren’t strong enough for the tops of stairs.
 This gate by Regalo is great because it can either be pressure mounted or hardware mounted, depending on where you need to put it.
 Extensions can also be purchased to accommodate wider door frames.

 10. Baby Bouncer

-If your baby isn’t crawling yet, a baby bouncer can be a lifesaver.
-People are always looking to sell bouncers their babies have outgrown, so check garage sales or online marketplaces if you’re looking to save some money and don’t mind buying second hand.
-Amazon also has a lot of budget-friendly options if you’re looking to buy new.
-This design is super-portable which means it’s easy to move from room to room (just remember to take baby out first!)
+A baby bouncer can be a lifesaver if your baby isn’t crawling yet.
+People are always looking to sell bouncers their babies have outgrown, so check garage sales or online marketplaces if you’re looking to save some money and don’t mind buying second-hand.
+Target also has a nice selection of inexpensive ones and Amazon is also a great spot to track a cheap one down.

-Find a bottle your baby will take and make sure you have at least two million stored at grandma and grandpa’s, because this may just be your chance to sneak away for some alone time, or, better still, a nap.
+Find a bottle your baby will take and make sure you have at least two million stored at Grandma and Grandpa’s because this may just be your chance to sneak away for some alone time or, better still, a nap.
 The one shown here is from Comotomo.

-While babies aren’t especially picky about their tableware, it’s nice to have some plastic bowls on hand for when they inevitably get knocked to the floor.
-These ones from IKEA are pretty much a staple in the homes of every parent I know.
+While kids aren’t especially picky about their tableware, it’s nice to have some breakproof bowls on hand for when they inevitably get knocked to the floor.
+These ones from Munchkin are inexpensive and have a suction base to have them stay put.
+I found them on Amazon.

 Little mouths need little spoons, and plastic ones that don’t burn mouths are even better.
-Munchkin makes some awesome spoons that change colour when the food is too hot, so anyone can help you out with dinnertime duty.
+Munchkin makes some awesome spoons that change color when the food is too hot, so anyone can help you out with dinnertime duty.
 Get the Munchkin White Hot Infant Safety Spoons on Amazon.

 16. High chair

-Having food sprayed into your face while trying to feed your baby on your lap is only cute for the first Instagram post.
-The joy of feeding your child from a safe distance lasts a lifetime.
-Make sure you’ve got some kind of high chair handy when visiting grandma’s, whether it’s a cheap upright one, or a compact one that takes up next to no space when it’s stored away.
+Make sure you’ve got some kind of high chair handy when visiting grandma’s, whether it’s a cheap upright one or a compact one that takes up next to no space when it’s stored away.
 We love the Lobster chair from Phil and Ted – it’s survived 3 years with our toddler and is now on year 2 with our baby.
 We take it everywhere!
 You can find this one on Amazon.

 17. Bubble Bath

 While we’re on the subject of bath time, a bath sling isn’t a bad idea, especially where little babies are concerned.
 Keep baby safely positioned, whether bath time takes place in the sink or the tub.
-Bonus points if you can find a model that can be easily tucked away between visits!
+This Summer Baby Bather Folding Bath Sling can be easily tucked away between visits.

 19. White Noise Machine

 Falling asleep in a new environment can be tricky for babies (and adults, if we’re being honest).
-I found having something familiar, like a white noise machine, was helpful in maintaining the sleep routine we follow at home.
-There are lots of great portable options out there, including some really great Apps (if you don’t mind sacrificing your phone to use them).
+I found having something familiar, like a white noise machine, helped maintain the sleep routine we follow at home.
+This portable LectroFan Micro delivers a ton of rich sound in a very small package.
+I take it with me when I travel – it's amazing.

 Much like diapers, you can never have too many snacks.
 I liked having a variety of food handy that I felt comfortable letting anyone feed my baby.
-Dissolvable, easy-to-swallow treats are great to keep in the cupboard and do double duty by both tiding baby over until her next meal and keeping her entertained.
+Dissolvable, easy-to-swallow treats like these Gerber Puffs are great to keep in the cupboard and do double duty by both tiding babies over until her next meal and keeping them entertained.